 Image credit: Well Earth Goods

-If you’re sorting out your own bills it’s a great opportunity to make sure you’re sourcing your fuel from companies that value the environment.
-We both use Bulb, they source all their electricity from renewable sources and off-set their gas by supporting carbon reduction projects around the world.
-Plus they have graphics and an interface that makes paying bills easy-peasy.
+Choosing a green energy supplier is an easy way to reduce carbon emissions and support a greener future.
+Our favourite as students was Bulb, they source all their electricity from renewable sources and off-set their gas by supporting carbon reduction projects around the world.
+They also have graphics and an interface that makes paying bills easy-peasy.

 Image credit: Solar Power People